A NSW Government website

 Approved management plans and strategies

-After planning approval was granted for the Waratah Super Battery, a number of management plans and strategies required under the approval have been approved by the Department of Planning and Environment (DPE).
-The approved management plans and strategies can be viewed below or on the DPE’s major projects website.
+After planning approval was granted for the Waratah Super Battery, a number of management plans and strategies required under the approval have been approved by DPHI.
+The approved management plans and strategies can be viewed below (via DPE’s major projects website) or Akaysha Energy's website.

 Regulatory